naughtyduk/dropify-promo/docs-src/design.md

 ### Preset Backgrounds

-Three curated background options are available for immediate use.
+Five curated background options are available for immediate use, including both static images and video backgrounds.

 ### Custom Uploads